draumaz/savesys/README.md

   <img width="369" height="166" src=https://github.com/draumaz/savesys/blob/main/logo.png?raw>
 </p>

-A simple and clean, expandable, variable-based save system that's made to be easy to use.
+A simple, expandable, variable-based save system.

-Adapted from the save system used in my other project, [The Plains](https://github.com/draumaz/plains).
+Forked from the save system used in my other project, [The Plains](https://github.com/draumaz/plains).

-# How Does It Work?
+# Function

 Savesys uses an external text file for managing variables.
-It's easily called by a couple helpful commands that work silently to create the file your game needs.
+It's called by a couple commands that create files that you can later reference.

 # Commands

 **save_generation()** | **savesys.gen()** is used to generate the save file.
 Save name and length are fully configurable.

-**save_exists()** | **savesys.exists()** checks to see if the file exists and generates one if it doesn't.
+**save_exists()** | **savesys.exists()** checks to see if the file exists and generates one if not.

-**save_reader()** | **savesys.reader()** scans the file and returns numbers from the lines into an array. *You will need to adjust the array count to match your variables, please view the documentation appropriate for your language of choice for more information.*
+**save_reader()** | **savesys.reader()** scans the file and returns numbers from the lines into an array. *You will need to adjust the array count to match your variables, view the documentation appropriate for your language of choice for more information.*

-**save_writer(line, num)** | **savesys.writer(line, num)** scans the line number and new number you pass into it, and writes to the file accordingly.
+**save_writer(line, num)** | **savesys.writer(line, num)** scans the line and new number you pass in, and writes to the file accordingly.

 # Usage Example

 You want to change the variable on line six to '7'.

-*NOTE: line counts from zero; for line six, you will want to write '5'.*
+*NOTE: line counts from zero; for line six, you will want to write the numeral 5.*

 ## C++ Usage
 ```